blgorman/IntroToIoT/walkthrough.md

 ## Create a simulator and send telemetry to the hub

 In the next part, you'll use C# to create a simulator and connect to the IoT Hub via the SDK.
-If you want to skip creation of the project, [just use the code from the official repo](https://github.com/blgorman/AZ-220-Microsoft-Azure-IoT-Developer/tree/master/Allfiles/Labs/07-Device%20Message%20Routing/Starter/VibrationDevice);
+If you just want the original project, [just use the code from the official repo](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/tree/master/Allfiles/Labs/07-Device%20Message%20Routing/Starter/VibrationDevice);

+The original project is in .Net Core 3.1  The project in this repo is .Net 6.

 >**Note**: My project leverages the `appsettings.json` file and ultimately the developer secrets, which is divergent from the sample application found [here](https://github.com/blgorman/AZ-220-Microsoft-Azure-IoT-Developer/tree/master/Allfiles/Labs/07-Device%20Message%20Routing/Starter/VibrationDevice).
 If you aren't sure how to set that up but want to build from scratch, review my project for the ConfigurationBuilder and the creation of it in the main Program.

-## Create the project

-Begin by creating a new console project.
-The steps to get started follow.
-This will guide you to the solution.

 ### Additional NuGet Packages